Here's what's in the second stimulus package - KESQ

 The bill would reopen the Paycheck Protection Program so that some of the hardest-hit small businesses can apply for a second loan.
 The program stopped taking applications for the first round of loans in August.

-Unlike in the CARES Act, this bill carves out $15 billion for live venues, independent movie theaters and cultural institutions.
+The second loans would be limited to those with fewer than 300 employees that have seen drops of at least 25% of their revenue during the first, second or third quarter of 2020.
+It would also reduce the amount a borrower can receive from $10 million to $2 million, give businesses more flexibility on how they spend the money and simplify the forgiveness process for loans under $150,000.

+It carves out $12 billion for minority-owned businesses.
 It also expands eligibility to more nonprofits as well as local newspapers, TV and radio broadcasters.

 Funding for schools and child care

-Note: This story has been updated with details from legislative text released Monday afternoon.